 What is a modern shag haircut?

-A modern shag haircut is a wearable update from the original ’70s version – think less glam rock, and more Paris chic.
-While it retains the classic cut's choppy layers and fullness at the crown, the overall effect is softer and more feminine, rather than edgy and androgynous.
+A modern shag haircut is a wearable update from the original ’70s version – think less glam rock and more Paris chic.
+While it retains the classic cut's choppy layers and fullness at the crown, the overall effect is softer and more feminine than edgy androgynous.
 The layers are often cut with a razor and positioned to flatter your face's natural shape.
-While it keeps shag cut's iconic messy texture, it has a more put-together and sophisticated yet carefree feel.
+While it keeps the shag cut's iconic messy texture, it has a more put-together, sophisticated, yet carefree feel.

 How do you ask for a shag haircut?

-When you visit a salon to get a shag haircut, ask your stylist for a heavily layered, choppy cut with plenty of movement.
+When you visit a salon for a shag haircut, ask your stylist for a heavily layered, choppy cut with plenty of movement.
 You should also request volume at the crown, sliced ends, and soft bangs, with a 'lived in' or textured finish.
-It's important to take into account the natural texture, curl pattern, and thickness of your hair, as well as your face shape, when trying a shag cut for the first time.
+It's important to consider the natural texture, curl pattern, and thickness of your hair and your face shape when trying a shag cut for the first time.
 Ask your stylist for their advice on where the layers should end, how thick your bangs should be, and where they should fall.
 And as always, if in doubt, bring a photo!

 How do you style a short shag haircut?

 Also known as a shaggy bob, a short shag haircut is on-trend right now – and luckily, it couldn't be easier to style.
 Ensure there is plenty of volume by applying a small amount of mousse to the crown of your head, focusing on the roots.
-Then, allow your hair to air dry or loosely blowdry it on a cool setting using a diffuser.
-The final result will be a messy, textured hairstyle that shows off your hair's natural movement.
+Then, allow your hair to air dry or loosely blow dry it on a cool setting using a diffuser.
+The final result will be a messy, textured hairstyle showing your hair's natural movement.